What are Quick Answers?

 For each test, the dashboard displays the type of test—using the same icon from each Quick Answer button—the test name, the day you created it, and how many participants have and have not taken the test.

-After all participants finish, a summary appears in the Result column.
+After all participants finish, a summary appears on your main dashboard.

 Click a test title on the dashboard to go to the Summary tab on the Results page.

+The automatic highlight reels show participants describing their most recent experience trying to perform this activity.
 We get this information from Question 3 below.
-We ask participants: “Describe your most recent experience [activity description]” and we record their comments as they explain their answers.
+We ask participants: “Describe your most recent experience [activity]” and we record their comments as they explain their answers.

 Click the Details tab to see the demographics breakdown and an overview of the test plan’s tasks and questions.